Here’s How To Choose The Best Pool Cover Pump (2019 Guide)

 Yes, I'm talking about a pool cover pump.

 This bad boy is one of the best pieces of swimming pool equipment you can invest in as a pool owner.

-We're going to go over why you need a pool cover pump, the different types you can choose from, how to use a pool cover pump, and my picks for the best pool cover pumps you can buy.
+We're going to go over why you need one, the different types you can choose from, how to use one, and my picks for the best pool cover pumps you can buy.

 Let's dive in!

 3 reasons you need a pool cover pump